Dynamsoft/barcode-reader-javascript/README.md

 Our library needs some time for initialization, including downloading the resources and compiling them, so you might notice that the decoding process doesn't start immediately.
 If the HelloWorld sample is deployed, the program will cache the wasm file in the indexedDB to speed the download up.

-You can check the download status of the WebAssembly component with the `_onWasmDownloaded` callback.
+You can check the download status of the WebAssembly component with the `Dynamsoft.BarcodeReader._onWasmDownloaded` callback.
 Please note this function is only triggered during the first visit because that's the only time the wasm files are downloaded.

 Every time you open the page, initialization will take place only once.
 You can use the `isLoaded` function to see if the initialization was successful.

 `loadWasm` is the basic function for initialization.
 You can call it over and over again, or add it in the page initialization to speed up the whole process.
 The returned promise will be resolved once the initialization is done.

-`createInstance` (or using the `Scanner` constructor) and `scanner.open` will call `loadWasm` on the backend so no initialization is required for those functions.
+`createInstance` will call `loadWasm` on the backend so no initialization is required for those functions.
 Therefore, it is not necessary to explicitly call `loadWasm` to initialize the library if you are directly using the constructor.

 <br>